 If you’re wondering when to say thank you, or how anyone is going to read your handwriting, we have some tips for you.

 An effective thank you letter is one written in the tone you naturally use with the person who’ll be receiving it.
 It sometimes helps to imagine that you are speaking to the person you’re writing to.
-A more professional relationship calls for a more formal tone, while a close friendship, even work-based, can be casual and warm.
+A more professional relationship calls for a more formal tone, while a close friendship, perhaps in a wedding thank you note, can be casual and warm.

 Regardless of who you’re writing to, there should always be five sections to your letter.